 According to the report's editors, the global landscape of science, innovation and technology has undergone important changes in recent decades.
 Middle-income economies, particularly in Asia, are increasingly contributing to global R&D and the number of international patents through WIPO's International Patent System.

 However, the GII 2019 also shows that public spending on research and development is increasing slowly or not at all.
 The editor is also concerned about increasing protectionism: "If it is not curbed, it will lead to a slowdown in the growth of the productivity of innovation and its global diffusion".

 Have some ideas - and have them protected!

 "Innovation is the engine of economic growth in an increasingly knowledge-based global economy, but more investment is needed to increase human creativity and economic performance," said WIPO Director General Francis Gurry at the launch of the Global Innovation Index.
 "Innovation can help transform the current economic upturn into longer-term growth."

-In this sense: Celebrate the World Day of Creativity and Innovation!
-Let your ideas bubble!
-(And don't forget to have them protected at the DPMA!)
+So, celebrate the World Day of Creativity and Innovation!
+Let your ideas bubble (and don't forget to have them protected at the DPMA!)

 Last updated: 29 July 2020